kubernetes/enhancements/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components/README.md

 - Kubernetes logging configuration drops global state
 - Go-runner is feature complementary to klog flags planned for deprecation
 - Projects in Kubernetes Org are migrated to go-runner
-- Add --logtostdout flag to klog disabled by default
-- Use --logtostdout in kubernetes tests
+- JSON logs format splits stdout and stderr logs

 #### Beta

 - Go-runner project is well maintained and documented
 - Documentation on migrating off klog flags is publicly available
 - Kubernetes klog flags are marked as deprecated
-- Enable --logtostdout in Kubernetes components by default

 #### GA

-- Kubernetes klog specific flags are removed (including --logtostdout)
+- Kubernetes klog specific flags are removed

-### Upgrade / Downgrade Strategy

-N/A

-### Version Skew Strategy

-N/A

 ## Implementation History

 - 20/06/2021 - Original proposal created in https://github.com/kubernetes/kubernetes/issues/99270
-- 30/07/2021 - First KEP draft was created
+- 30/07/2021 - KEP draft was created
+- 26/08/2021 - Merged in provisional state

 ## Drawbacks